Phase 1 At a Glance

 Step 3: Conduct a Distributed Energy Screening

-The Federal Energy Management Program offers several free screening tools, such as REopt Lite, and resource maps that can help energy or facility managers conduct a preliminary distributed energy screening.
+The Federal Energy Management Program offers several free screening tools, such as the REopt web tool, and resource maps that can help energy or facility managers conduct a preliminary distributed energy screening.
 These resources can help agencies identify potential opportunities and decide whether a distributed energy project is worth further investigation.
 At the headquarters or regional level, an agency can screen multiple sites to identify and prioritize locations for further study while an individual site may conduct a screening to assess which of the technologies evaluated may be suitable for that site's goals

 Step 4: Identify Sites for a Feasibility Assessment